ryandeussing/jimhopper/_the-brain/cycles.md

 * [Additional Notes](#additional-notes)
 {: .onpage}

-On this page I share a framework for understanding human suffering, healing and happiness in terms cycles of suffering and cycles of healing (and happiness) that entail particular relationships among key brain circuitries.
+Here I share a framework for understanding human suffering, healing and happiness in terms cycles of suffering and cycles of healing (and happiness) that entail particular relationships among key brain circuitries.

 By 'cycle' I mean a set of experiences and actions that unfold repeatedly, in the same order, and typically in a self-perpetuating way.
 This will become very clear below.